ajey108/countdown/README.md

 # Countdown Timer Project

 This project is a simple and elegant countdown timer built using HTML, CSS, and JavaScript.
 The timer counts down to a specified end date and displays the remaining days, hours, minutes, and seconds in a user-friendly interface.
-The project features a stylish background image, a responsive design, and handles cases where the countdown has already passed.
+The project features a stylish background image, a responsive design.

 ## Features